Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-There are various ways in which we can encode multiple qubits in the surface code and do a logical Hadamard and CNOT gate.
-The simplest and most efficient method in terms of qubit overhead is to encode multiple qubits in multiple separate sheets (as in Fig.~\ref{fig:sur}) laid out next to each other in a 2D array as in Fig.~\ref{fig:horsman}.
-Using operations on a single sheet one can do a logical Hadamard gate \cite{dennis+:top}.
+As we mentioned before, there are various ways in which we can encode multiple qubits in the surface code and do a logical Hadamard and CNOT gate.
+The simplest method is to encode multiple qubits in multiple separate sheets (as in Fig.~\ref{fig:sur}) laid out next to each other in a 2D array as in Fig.~\ref{fig:horsman}.
+Using operations on a single sheet one can do a logical Hadamard gate, Section \ref{sec:had}.
 A CNOT between qubits in separate sheets can be realized using the idea of lattice surgery in which sheets are merged and split as proposed in \cite{horsman+:suture}.
-One can also encode a qubit in an arbitrary state into the code, see \cite{dennis+:top, horsman+:suture}.